 According to the U.S. Environmental Protection Agency, asbestos has been used in a variety of building construction materials for insulation and as a fire retardant.
 Asbestos can be found in a wide range of building materials, including roofing shingles, ceiling and floor tiles, paper products, and asbestos cement products.
 Although no longer used in construction materials, schools built prior to 1980, more than likely, contain some asbestos-containing materials.

 Anytime asbestos is disturbed it is necessary to immediately contain and clean the area.
 Regulations under the EPA’s Clean Air Act specify work practices and guidelines to be followed for management of asbestos to keep the public and workers safe.
 The goal of asbestos management is to minimize exposure of all building occupants to asbestos fibers.
 The EPA reports there is no safe level of asbestos exposure.

-When asbestos fibers become airborne they can be inhaled, leading to scarred and damaged lungs.
+When asbestos fibers become airborne they can be inhaled, leading to scarred and damaged lungs which is why several efforts to clean up properties contaminated with asbestos are being rewarded.
 Over time, the person can develop mesothelioma, asbestosis or other asbestos-related diseases.
 Mesothelioma is an incurable cancer that is diagnosed in nearly 3,000 Americans each year.